trohit/ik/systemdesign/DB/EXAMPLES.md

   - Row cache: caches freq read rows
   - Key Cache: stores map (recently read partition keys -> SSTable offsets)
   - Chunk Cache: uncompressed chunks of data from SSTable thats read frequently
 - Each SStable has a Bloom filter associated with it, which tells if a particular key is present in it or not.
-Bloom filters are used to boost the performance of read operations.
+Bloom filters are used to boost the performance of read operations and stored in mem.
 These filters are stored in mem and are a special kind of key cache.
-- Each SSTable has 2 files
+- Each SSTable consist of mainly two files.
+Index file (Bloom filter & Key offset pairs) & Data file (actual columns data).
-  - Partition Index file:  stores the sorted partition keys mapped to their SSTable offsets.
+  - Partition Index file:  stores the sorted partition keys mapped to their SSTable offsets. is accessed from disk.
+  - Partition summary: in-mem data structure that stores the byte offsets in the Partition index for fast access.
   - Data file: stores actual data in sorted order.
--
+- Tombstones are used to manage deletions.
+Its a marker to indicate that data has been deleted.
+When we delete some data in Cassandra, for a node that is down or unreachable, that node could miss a delete.
+Default expriry time for a tombstone is 10 days, to give the unavailable node time to recover
+  - Tombstones make Cassandra writes efficient but take storage space instead of shrinking it.
+Tombstones are discarded during compaction except if the node resposible for the tombstone is unreachable(Check it?)

 ## MongoDB